 TOEFL/IELTS/Duolingo (starting fall 2024) scores are required of an applicant who does not attend an English-language university in an English-speaking country.

 Applicants not exempted must submit official test results from the TOEFL/IELTS.
 Tests must be completed no more than two years prior to the first day of the term for which applicants are applying for admission.

 The University determines English-language placement using applicants’ highest score on the TOEFL/IELTS.
-AUC may offer the accepted applicants who do not qualify for rhetoric and composition the opportunity to enroll in AUC’s Intensive English Program (IEP) or Academic English for Freshmen (ENGL 0210).
+AUC may offer the accepted applicants who do not qualify for rhetoric and composition the opportunity to enroll in AUC’s Intensive English Program (IEP) or Academic English for the Liberal Arts (ENGL 0210).
 ENGL 0210 is the University’s bridge course between the IEP and the Department of Rhetoric and Composition.
 IEP students must complete the program within a time period not to exceed two full semesters and a summer session.
 ELA students also must complete their coursework in a period not to exceed two full semesters and a summer session.